-This is a guest article by one of the community’s most well regarded bloggers, Flexo from Consumerism Commentary.
+This is a guest article by Flexo from Consumerism Commentary on inspiration for change.

 Alex worked for a non-profit organization since the day he graduated college.
 It was a great job and he loved his work.
 He could have chosen any career with his wide variety of talents and his strong aptitude.
 Alex had the potential to earn signficiantly more money than he would while working for that organization, but he knew since high school he wanted to move his life in this direction.
 Living with this job was difficult, however.